February 13, 2024

 “Ghosts aren’t real; Candle Face isn’t real,” I asserted, dismissing their concerns.
 “Come on, time for bed.”

 While my sons settled into their sleeping bags, I found myself restless.
 My familiarity with the water drew me, and a midnight swim beckoned.
 I dove into the dark waters, the coolness enveloping me.
-The cove was unnervingly quiet, a stark contrast to the excitement of the evening.
+The cove was unnervingly quiet, a contrast to the excitement of the evening.

 As my eyes adjusted to the darkness, I noticed something amiss.
 The knot that had secured my boat to the dock seemed undone.
 Anxiety coursed through me, and I swam toward the dock, my heart pounding in my chest.